mpruna/Docker_Recipies/Getting_Started_with_Docker/README.md

 Each Splunk forwarder connects to the local Docker socket, so it doesn't need additional log driver configuration at the daemon level.
 Connecting to the local socket also allows Splunk to pull out Docker container statistics in addition to logs.

-### Commands summary
+### Command summary

 Docker Commands | Description
 -|-
-docker pull [OPTIONS] NAME[:TAG/@DIGEST] | Pull an image or a repository from a registry docker images [OPTIONS] [REPOSITORY[:TAG]] | list docker images docker run [OPTIONS] IMAGE [COMMAND] [ARG...]  |  runs a command in a new container, if the container is not found locally, it will pull and image from GitHub with default latest TAG and build a local container docker ps  |  list running docker Containers service docker start/stop/restart  |  start/stop/restart docker service docker info | Display Docker system-wide information
+docker pull  | Pull an image or a repository from a registry docker images | list docker images docker run  |  runs a command in a new container, if the container is not found locally, it will pull and image from GitHub with default latest TAG and build a local container docker ps  |  list running docker Containers service docker start/stop/restart  |  start/stop/restart docker service docker info | Display Docker system-wide information
 docker stop/start/restart <container_id> | Stop/Start/Restart Docker Containers
-docker logs [OPTIONS] CONTAINER | Fetch the logs of a container
+docker logs | Fetch the logs of a container

+### Commands most used arguments

 docker run | Options
 -|-